The number of monarch butterflies at their Mexico wintering sites has plummeted this year

 There was some good news.

-Deforestation in the Mexican forests where monarch butterflies spend the winter fell this year to about 10 acres (4.1 hectares).
+Deforestation in the Mexican forests where the butterflies spend the winter fell this year to about 10 acres (four hectares).
 Almost all was lost to illegal logging.

-That was a large reduction from last year, when 145 acres (58.7 hectares) of forest cover was lost.
+That was a large reduction from last year, when 145 acres (about 60 hectares) of forest cover was lost.

-Illegal logging has been a major threat to the forests where the butterflies gather in clumps to keep warm.
-Diseases, drought and storms have also caused tree losses.
+Illegal logging has been a major threat, because the butterflies gather in clumps on the trees to keep warm.